ZQPei/Sorting_Visualization/README.md

 - Add three more sorting algorithms: `CombSort`, `RadixSort`,  `MonkeySort`
 - Now you can record the whole sorting procedure to *avi videos.
-- Adding `-r` in command line can get you repeated sampled data.
+- Adding `-r` in command line can get you Re-sampled data.
+- Adding `-s` in command line can get you Sparse data.

 ## Introduction

-This repository is a demo for visualizing 12 kinds of Sorting Algorithms.
-It aims to make Sorting Algorithms easier to understand for programmers.
+This repository is a demo of visualizing 12 types of Sorting Algorithms.
+It aims to make Sorting Algorithms easier for programmers to understand.
 Also, you can see the difference of Time Complexity between different sorting algorithms.

 | Sorting Algorithm | AverageTime Complexity | Bad Time Complexity | Stability |
 | ----------------- | ---------------------- | ------------------- | --------- |